 Are Green Eyes Considered Attractive?

-Depending what surveys you look at, green eyes can are up there with blue eyes on the attractiveness front.
+Depending on what surveys you look at, green eyes can be up there with blue eyes on the attractiveness front.

 The Most Beautiful Eyes Are Not Necessarily The Most Popular